MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-analyze-cash-flow.md

 ---
-title: Analysing Cash Flows
+title: Analysing Cash Flows| Microsoft Docs
-description: 'Describes how to use the Cash Cycle, Income & Expense, Cash Flow, and Cash Flow Forecast charts to analyze the past and future flow of money in and out of your company.'
+description: Describes how to use the Cash Cycle, Income & Expense, Cash Flow, and Cash Flow Forecast charts to analyze the past and future flow of money in and out of your company.
+services: project-madeira
+documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera' ms.search.form: '762, 840, 841, 847, 848, 849, 850, 857, 858, 859, 860, 862, 863, 865, 866, 867, 868, 869, 1818'
+ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera ms.date: 04/01/2020 ms.author: bholtorf ms.openlocfilehash: 5a13d461bd4764173e7d674ef35f5fa32f11318b
-ms.date: 12/20/2021
-ms.author: bholtorf
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 04/01/2020
+ms.locfileid: "3184020"
 ---
 # <a name="analyzing-cash-flow-in-your-company"></a>Analysing Cash Flow in Your Company
-The charts on the Accountant Role Centre provide insights that can help you make solid decisions about what to do with your cash.
+As they say, cash is king.
+The charts on the Accountant Role Centre provide insight that can help you make solid decisions about what to do with your cash.

 | To answer questions like these | Use this chart |
 | --- | --- |